Brendan Dolan: 2019

-Dolan got his spot at the 2019 PDC World Darts Championship through the Pro Tour Order of Merit, and went on to have his best run at the event yet, winning in straight sets against Yuanjun Liu and Joe Cullen, then took out seeds Mervyn King and Benito van de Pas, before losing 1–5 to a rampant Nathan Aspinall in the quarter-finals.
+Dolan qualified for the 2019 PDC World Darts Championship through the Pro Tour Order of Merit, and went on to have his best run at the event yet, winning in straight sets against Yuanjun Liu and Joe Cullen, then took out seeds Mervyn King and Benito van de Pas, before losing 1–5 to a rampant Nathan Aspinall in the quarter-finals.

 In the UK Open, Dolan lost his fourth-round match to Richard North.
 Despite that, 2019 saw a great improvement in his form as he qualified for six European events.
 At Players Championship 22, Dolan won his first title in five years, beating Jermaine Wattimena in the final 8–5.
 He repeated the trick at PC 29, winning 8–6 against Ian White.
 He also won a wild card for the Grand Slam of Darts, where he lost 1–5 to Gabriel Clemens, then beat Richard Veenstra by the same scoreline to set up a Northern Ireland decider against Daryl Gurney, which Dolan lost 2–5 to exit the tournament.
 His Pro Tour exploits saw him qualify for the 2019 Players Championship Finals as the #22 seed, and he beat Ross Smith in the first round before falling to Michael Smith.

 2020

 For the 2020 PDC World Darts Championship Dolan again qualified via the Pro Tour Order of Merit.
 In the first round, he won 3–0 against the Indian qualifier, Nitin Kumar.
 In the second round, he met the fifth seed of the tournament, two times world champion Gary Anderson.
 Dolan was able to win only one leg throughout the match and lost 0–3.

 After that, he played very well in the first Players Championship.
 After defeating Lisa Ashton, John Michael, Michael van Gerwen, Ross Smith and Maik Kuivenhoven, Dolan made it to the semifinal.
 There he lost 2–7 to Jeff Smith, who had just recently got the Tour card.
 He did not manage to qualify for the first two European Tour events.

 In the UK Open, he again lost his first match, in the fourth round against Jamie Hughes 9-10.

 In March he managed to qualify for the fourth event of the European Tour, which was later postponed until October due to COVID-19.
 The day after qualifying, he made it to the final of Players Championship 7 in Barnsley.
 He managed to defeat Adrian Gray, Niels Zonneveld, Ciaran Teehan, Dave Chisnall, Derk Telnekes and James Wade.
 In the final he faced Nathan Aspinall to whom he lost 4-8 and missed the chance to repeat the title from last year.

-For the first time since 2016 he qualified for the World Matchplay, which was played behind closed doors.
+For the first time since 2016, he qualified for the World Matchplay, which was played behind closed doors.
 In the first round he played the top seed, Michael van Gerwen.
-He played fairly evenly in the match, but ended up losing 7-10 eventually.
+He played fairly evenly in the match, but eventually ended up losing 7-10.